jamestomasino/blog.tomasino.org/content/quotes-and-copyrights.md

 -----------------------

 -   Aristotle as paraphrased by Sir Thomas Heath - Euclid’s “Elements”, Vol. I (~300BC)
--   Voltaire - A Philosophical Dictionary (1764)Aristotle as paraphrased by Sir Thomas Heath - Euclid’s “Elements”, Vol. I (~300BC)
+-   Voltaire - A Philosophical Dictionary (1764)
 -   Edmund Burke – On the Sublime and Beautiful (1757)
--   William Shakespeare – Julius Ceasar (1599)Edmund Burke – On the Sublime and Beautiful (1757)
+-   William Shakespeare – Julius Ceasar (1599)
 -   Carl Reiner – “The Life and Love of Joe Coogan“, of The Dick Van Dyke Show (1964)
 -   Jorge Luis Borges – Limits (1958)
 -   John Locke – Essay Concerning Humane Understanding (II,XI,17) (1690)
 -   Holling Clancy Holling – Paddle-To-The-Sea (1941)
--   Thomas Merton - Thoughts in Solitude (1956)Holling Clancy Holling – Paddle-To-The-Sea (1941)
+-   Thomas Merton - Thoughts in Solitude (1956)
 -   Gabriel Garcia Marquez – One Hundred Years of Solitude (1967)
--   Tracy Chapman - Fast Car (1988)Gabriel Garcia Marquez – One Hundred Years of Solitude (1967)
+-   Tracy Chapman - Fast Car (1988)
--   Frank Darabont (Screenplay) – The Shawshank Redemption (1994)Gabriel Garcia Marquez – One Hundred Years of Solitude (1967)
+-   Frank Darabont (Screenplay) – The Shawshank Redemption (1994)
 -   Ray Bradbury – All Summer in a Day (1954)
 -   Anaïs Nin - The Diary of Anaïs Nin, vol. I (1966)
 -   Lawrence Sail - Out of Silence (1995)Anaïs Nin - The Diary of Anaïs Nin, vol. I (1966)